 The original callsign of the station VLD, was changed to ZLD after the communications conference held in Washington in 1927.
 At this time the station was operative at the CPO Auckland.

 1952 saw the start of many of the changes in the operation of the station and its services.
 Reduction of operational staff numbers resulted in several staff transferring to other sections of the Post Office, the CAA and to private enterprise.
 Those staff remaining lived in their own houses or in CAA rental premises in the Bucklands Beach area.

 By this time the station was under the control of CAA.
 ZLD moved to the lower floor with CAA taking all the top floors.
 Rooms were re assigned and the 500 kc/s Main Marine, Small Ships, Outland Island Services and Emeradio were all transferred to the ground floor.

 The supervisor’s new office had previously been the lunch room, next to the kitchen.
 His old room was used for the Small Ships and Island Services.

 The Main 500 kc/s console, the Marconi LF DF and the Emeradio equipment were moved to the northern end of the Bay Room, along with the teleprinter for exchange of telegrams to and from the CPO, along with the duty supervisor’s desk.

-John recalls the main receivers at the time were the NZ made Collier and Beale HRO 941 SWB type.
+John recalls the main receivers at the time were the NZ made Collier & Beale HRO 941 SWB type.
 These were mounted in 19″ racks, in front of which the operators were seated.

-New equipment was ordered to replace these aging receivers and from about 1961 there were Radifon R50/m receivers, a Telefunken DF, Tape recorders and two tone alarms fitted.
-The latest installation being Collins Receivers.
+New equipment was ordered to replace these aging receivers and from about 1961 there were Redifon R50/m receivers, a Telefunken DF, tape recorders and two-tone alarms fitted, the latest installation being Collins receivers.

 The move to modern communications finally saw the closure of all services from the station.